BY ADAM POWERS:

-Our sinful nature is itself punishment for our sin.
+Our sinful nature is itself a punishment for our sin.
 Sin is the great separator, separating man from man and more importantly, man from God.
-To be separated from God is a real kind of death, because only in communion with God can man really live.
+To be separated from God is a real kind of death because only in communion with God can man really live.
 There is no life outside of Him (John 1:4-5 speak of the light inside of Christ being the life of men).
 So rather than going through life having a nature that always obeys, yearns for, and loves God we now (as a punishment from the fall) have a nature that rejects, runs from, and hates God.
 This is spiritual death.

 b) Suffering in this Life

-All suffering that takes place in this life is a result from and penalty of sin.
-Weakness, disease, distress, poverty, pain, sickness, sorrow, and everything other woe under the sun entered the world in Genesis 3 as a punishment for our sin.
-The true and lasting harmony of life has been ruined and wrecked so that we can never get past the fallen-ness of this present world.
+All suffering that takes place in this life is a result of and penalty of sin.
+Weakness, disease, distress, poverty, pain, sickness, sorrow, and everything other woe under the sun entered the world in Genesis 3 as a punishment for our sins.
+The true and lasting harmony of life has been ruined and wrecked so that we can never get past the fallenness of this present world.
 We feel this suffering in our souls, which no longer feels like paradise but a battleground.
 We feel this suffering with other men, rather than peace we have competition and strife.
-We feel this suffering in nature, rather than the calm or cool of the day we see in Eden we experience destructive forces of nature like earthquakes, tornadoes, volcanic eruptions, tsunamis, and floods.
+We feel this suffering in nature, rather than the calm or cool of the day we see in Eden we experience destructive forces of nature like earthquakes, tornadoes, volcanic eruptions, tsunami’s, and floods.
 All of this suffering inside of us and outside of us is a punishment to us from the fall.

 c) Physical Death